wdbacker/vue-qewd/README.md

   }
 };
 ```
-Next, you'll need to install one dependency the QEWD client needs to build it's WebSockets connection to the `QEWD.js server`:
+Next, you'll need to install one dependency the QEWD client needs to build it's WebSockets connection to the QEWD.js server back-end:
 ```batchfile
 npm i socket.io-client --save
 ```